appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Setup-Server-side-Filtering-on-Select.md

 ```

 :::note
-Please ensure that you turn off [prepared statements](/connect-data/concepts/how-to-use-prepared-statements) in the query editor for this configuration.
+Ensure that you turn off prepared statements in the query editor for this configuration.
+For more details, see [Prepared statements](/connect-data/concepts/how-to-use-prepared-statements).
 :::